Some posts contain compensated links. Please read this disclaimer for more info.

 On a cruise ship, you feel a little inclined to get involved with all the activities, as there’s always something going on.
 Again, this is great if you want to be that active, but not everybody does.

-You can read those books you’ve been meaning to get around to, lay in the sun and forget your cares, chat with your friends, and plan the things you want to see and do when you dock in the various stop off points.
+You can read those books you’ve meant to get around to, lay in the sun and forget your cares, chat with your friends, and plan the things you want to see and do when you dock in the various stop-off points.

-There is no pressure to do anything, it’s about chilling the hell out!
-The other great thing is that everyone else on your boat has the same agenda, so there’s not going to be loud crowds at one side, and those trying to relax on the other.
+There is no pressure to do anything; it’s about chilling the hell out!
+The other great thing is that everyone else on your boat has the same plan, so there’s not going to be loud crowds at one side and those trying to relax on the other.

 Gastronomy To Make Your Mouth Water

 Ah, the food!
-When you choose to sail Croatia you are promised the most scrumptious food around.
+When you choose to sail to Croatia, you are promised the most scrumptious food around.
 Your onboard host will prepare your breakfast and lunch by hand, using the freshest ingredients from around the local area.
-You also get bubbles and canapés as standard, which doesn’t do your relaxation aims any harm at all1
+You also get bubbles and canapés as standard, which doesn’t do your relaxation aims any harm at all.

 The problem with cruises is that you often feel that you have to eat on the boat all the time because it’s all included as a package as part of your holiday.